What is chlamydia?

-Chlamydia is a sexually transmitted infection by the Chlamydia trachomatis organism that may be passed from the mother to the infant during childbirth.
+Chlamydia is a sexually transmitted infection caused by the chlamydia trachomatis organism which may be passed from a mother to her infant during childbirth.
 The risk of passing chlamydia to an infant when the infant comes in contact with the birth canal is about 20- to 40-percent.
-The condition is treatable, but pregnant women must have a chlamydia test during pregnancy to receive treatment.
-Chlamydia is a common cause of pelvic inflammatory disease, known to cause problems with fertility.
+The condition is treatable, but if you are pregnant you must have a chlamydia test during pregnancy to receive treatment.
+Chlamydia is a common cause of pelvic inflammatory disease, which is known to cause problems with fertility.

-Pregnant women who test positive for chlamydia are given an antibiotic to cure the infection.
-However, the long-term effects of chlamydia are irreversible.
+Antibiotics are given to cure the infection, however, the long-term effects of chlamydia are irreversible.
 If the condition is not detected until tissue damage has occurred, the antibiotic will cure the infection, but the tissue damage and the effect of that damage on future fertility and health are permanent.

 Due to the fact that chlamydia is a sexually transmitted infection, your partner needs to be tested and treated if chlamydia is detected during prenatal testing.
-Even if a pregnant woman receives successful treatment, she can be re-infected during sexual contact with an infected partner after treatment.
-After treatment is completed, pregnant women will likely undergo a second test about three weeks post treatment.
+Even if you are pregnant and receive successful treatment, you can be re-infected during sexual contact with an infected partner after treatment.
+After treatment is completed, if you are pregnant you will likely undergo a second test about three weeks post treatment.
 Pregnancy-approved antibiotics cure about 90-percent of cases, so additional testing is required to ensure all signs of the infection are gone.

 Chlamydia is not passed to the infant until the infant comes in contact with the birth canal, so treatment before birth is important.
 Total treatment time is typically seven days, but in 10-percent of cases, additional treatment time may be needed if the first course of antibiotics do not clear up 100-percent of the infection.